Brand:Irwin Vise-Grip Wire Cutters

 No spring system

-Features To Look For In Wire Cutters
+Features To Consider With Wire Cutters

 Finding the best wire cutters goes beyond a mere check of the offer on the market.
 There are various types of pliers that serve different purposes.
 For this reason, before choosing a wire cutter for you, it is essential to assess your needs.
 Below, a few things to consider before buying.

-Comfort - Whether you’re a professional or avid hobbyist who uses a wire cutter daily, or a homeowner looking for a tool to keep in the garage kit, comfort is the first thing to assess when buying a wire cutter.
+Whether you’re a professional or avid hobbyist who uses a wire cutter daily, or a homeowner looking for a tool to keep in the garage kit, comfort is the first thing to assess when buying a wire cutter.
 Besides the size – which is more often than not dictated by the application – you should check the balance of the tool, its overall weight, and ease of use.

 The best wire cutter must be ergonomic and feel comfortable in hand.
 If you have smaller hands, search for a tool you can hold comfortably.

 This is important not only because it will ultimately determine your user experience, but also for your safety.
 Indeed, cutting wires or bolts with a wire cutter that you can’t hold comfortably is a recipe for disaster.
+To avoid electric shocks, always insulate bare wires with some duct tape.

-Handle - When it comes to the handle, you must assess two things.
+When it comes to the handle, you must assess two things.
 Its length as well as the sleeves, if any.
 The length is important because it transfers force from the operator to the point of operation.
 Longer handles provide more leverage, making the wire cutter suitable for cutting thicker or harder wires.

 A longer handle is also necessary for applying enough force for heavier duty operations, such as cutting bolts or nails.